phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 </pre>
 <br/>

 The study ontology defines`study:AnimalSubject` as a sub class of both `study:Subject` and `study:Animal`.
-Study subjects, be they animal or person, are have a Reference Interval documenting their participation in a trial.
+Study subjects, be they animal or person, have a Reference Interval documenting their participation in a trial.
 Therefore, when the ontology is loaded into the database, the same constraint can be used for both pre-clinical (SEND) and clinical (SDTM) studies.
 This same ontological approach is taken for [USUBJID](SHACL-AnimalSubject-Details.md#rc12) and [SUBJID](SHACL-AnimalSubject-Details.md#ruleSD1001).

 <pre class='owl'>
 <font class='nodeBold'>study:Subject</font>